Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 consistent experience with established API patterns for all services.
 A set of [Java design guidelines][GuidelinesJava] was introduced to ensure that Java clients have a natural and idiomatic feel with respect to the Java ecosystem.
 Further details are available in the guidelines for those interested.

+Aside from the benefits of the new design mentioned above, the `azure-messaging-eventhub` adds new features to send `CloudEvent` and custom events to an EventGrid Topic or Domain Topic.
+Refer to the [README][README] for more information about sending `CloudEvent` and custom events.

 ### Cross Service SDK improvements

-The modern Event Hubs client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern Event Grid client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as

 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries.
 - A unified asynchronous programming model using [Project Reactor][project-reactor].